elaforge/karya/doc/overview.md

 the backend.
 For example, the MIDI backend converts score events to MIDI messages, while the lilypond backend converts them to a lilypond score.
 Unlike derivation, there's likely nothing user-configurable here.
 The idea is that score events are basically backend-independent, but there are various hacks due to the different capabilities of backends, and a certain amount of tangle due to instruments.
-Conceptually, an instrument is just a string at the derivation level, but in practice they have various attributes which affect the derivation level, e.g. a default scale, or even affect the Cmd layer by bringing custom Cmds into scope.
+Conceptually, an [instrument](instrument.md.html) is just a string at the derivation level, but in practice they have various attributes which affect the derivation level, e.g. a default scale, or even affect the Cmd layer by bringing custom Cmds into scope.

+- [Local](local.md.html) configuration reaches into all the layers, since you can configure all of them.
+Karya's configuration is "self-hosted", i.e. written in Haskell along with the rest of the app, so there's really no firm line between configuring it and modifying its code.
+However, there is support to make certain things easier to modify locally.